A Thief of Time: Plot summary

-Leaphorn pursues the trail of the pot Houk sold to an auction house after buying it from Jimmy Etcitty.
+Leaphorn pursues the trail of a particular pot that Houk sold to an auction house after buying it from Jimmy Etcitty.
 The buyer in New York City has the form showing the exact place the pot was found, so Leaphorn meets Richard DuMont to get that description.
 The details of the site are correct, but the canyon is on Navajo land.

-Houk is murdered; in his last few minutes, he writes a note to tell Leaphorn that Eleanor is alive.
-Upon his return, Utah State Police relay this to him, and Leaphorn explains the search for the missing anthropologist.
+Houk is murdered.
+In his last few minutes, he writes a note to tell Leaphorn that Eleanor is alive.
+Upon Leaphorn's return, Utah State Police relay this to him, and Leaphorn explains the search for the missing anthropologist.

-Slick Nakai's brother describes the same site to Chee, who finds the exact location by tracking where both Elliot and Dr Friedman-Bernal made applications to dig, each for their own research goals.
-Chee learns that Elliot was not in Washington, DC, the day Dr Friedman left for her weekend away; instead, he rented a helicopter, as he has again done.
-Chee rents a helicopter and a pilot on the spot.
+Slick Nakai's brother describes the same site to Chee, who finds the exact location by tracking where both Elliot and Dr Friedman-Bernal submitted applications to dig, each for their own research goals.
+Chee learns that Elliot was not in Washington, DC the day Dr Friedman left for her weekend away; instead, he rented a helicopter... and now he's rented one again.
+Chee rents his own helicopter and a pilot on the spot.

 Leaphorn uses Houk's rubber kayak to find Eleanor.
 He realizes that Brigham Houk is still alive, living in the wild with the help of his father.
 Soon after finding Many Ruins Canyon, Leaphorn climbs up the rocks and meets Brigham, who has been expecting him.
 Brigham shows him the wounded Eleanor, pushed down a cliff by the bad man; she is unconscious and feverish.
 Brigham agrees to bring her out for medical help.

-Then Elliot shows up, confessing his actions, including three murders and one attempted.
-He reported Eleanor for pothunting to free the site for research sooner due to the supposed thieving.
+Then Elliot shows up and confesses his crimes, including three murders and one attempted.
+He reported Eleanor for pot-hunting, hoping to free up the site for research sooner.
 He holds Eleanor's gun on Leaphorn.
 Brigham gets his bow and kills Elliot with an arrow.
 Within minutes, the helicopter arrives with Chee.
-Leaphorn asks Chee what he saw, which included Elliot's corpse and the glimpse of another man slipping away.
-Leaphorn says, do not mention any of it; we will talk later.
+Leaphorn asks Chee what he saw.
+Chee tells him he saw Elliot's corpse and a glimpse of another man slipping away.
+Leaphorn asks him not to mention any of it for now.

 Leaphorn is impressed with Chee's work.
 Elliot's body will be found after the animals have gotten to it.
-Leaphorn will not retire; he plans to stay to meet Brigham at the next full moon and tell him of his father's death.
+In the end, Leaphorn decides not to retire.
+Instead, he plans to stay and meet Brigham at the next full moon to tell him of his father's death.
 He asks Chee to arrange a Blessing Way ceremony for him.